Essay on Sustainable Agriculture

 Sustainable agriculture is a process of farming using eco-friendly methods understanding and maintaining the relationship between the organisms and environment.
 In this process of agriculture and animal husbandry are combined to form a simultaneous process and practice.
 In other words, sustainable agriculture is an amalgamation of three main elements viz. ecological health, profitability, and propagating equality.

-The concept of sustainability rests on the principle of not wasting any resources that may become useful to the future generation.
+The concept of sustainability rests on the principle of not wasting any resources that may become useful to the future generations.
 Therefore, the main idea of sustainability rests on stewardship of individual and natural resources.
 Before understanding the technology involved in sustainable agriculture, it is important to know why we need it in the first place.

-Population growth
+Population Growth

-The rise in population growth and urbanization of people has led to a dietary change of the world population, which now rests more on animal protein2.
+The rise in population growth and urbanization of people has led to a dietary change of the world population, which now rests more on animal protein.
 Therefore understanding the demographic changes in the world population has become an important parameter to judge the future demand for food.

 As population growth rate is the key variable that affects the demand for food, therefore understanding the number of people increasing worldwide is important.
-According to the UNDP results, the annual population growth rate had declined from 2.2% in 1962 to 1.1% in 2010, however, this increase to indicate an increase of 75 million people3.
+According to the UNDP results, the annual population growth rate had declined from 2.2% in 1962 to 1.1% in 2010, however, this increase to indicate an increase of 75 million people.

 However, this increase in population is not equitably distributed as some areas such as Africa, Latin America, and Asia face a growth rate of 2% while others such as the erstwhile Soviet bloc countries have a negative rate.

-According to the UNDP predictions, population worldwide is expected to increase to 9 billion in 2050 from the present 7 billion4.
+According to the UNDP predictions, population worldwide is expected to increase to 9 billion in 2050 from the present 7 billion.
 Therefore, the uncertain growth in population is expected to affect food demand and therefore food production.

 Undernourishment is a prevalent problem in the developing world, wherein almost 20% of the developing world that is more than 5 billion people is undernourished.

-Further, in emerging economies, food consumption is increasing with increased preference for animal protein such as meat, dairy products, and egg.
+Further, in emerging economies, food consumption is increasing with increased preference for animal protein such as meat, dairy products, and eggs.
 Therefore, the growth of consumption of animal protein has increased the necessity of grazing of livestock, therefore, increasing further pressure on the food supply.

 Another problem that food production in the future faces is the constraint of non-renewable natural resources.
 The most critical resources, which are becoming scant for the future generations are –

 1. Land: Availability of land globally to cultivate food has grown marginally due to the increase in global population.
-The availability of land available per person to grow food has declined from 1.30 hectares in 1967 to 0.72 hectares in 20075.
+The availability of land available per person to grow food has declined from 1.30 hectares in 1967 to 0.72 hectares in 2007.
 Therefore, a clear dearth in agricultural land is a deterrent to future agriculture.

 3. Energy: Globally, the scarcity of the non-renewable resources of energy is another concern.
-The global demand for energy is expected to double by 2050, consequently increasing energy prices7.
+The global demand for energy is expected to double by 2050, consequently increasing energy prices.
 Therefore, food production for the future will have to devise a technology based on renewable sources of energy.

 The question of sustainability in agriculture arose due to some pressing issues that have limited the utilization of erstwhile processes and technologies for food production.
-However, it should be noted that sustainable agriculture does not prescribe any set rule or technology for the production process, rather shows a way towards sustainability8.
+However, it should be noted that sustainable agriculture does not prescribe any set rule or technology for the production process, rather shows a way towards sustainability.

-Sustainable agriculture and Technology
+Sustainable Agriculture and Technology

 Water given to the crops is through micro-sprinklers which help is directly watering the roots of the plants, and not flooding the field completely.
 The idea is to manage the agricultural land for both plants and animal husbandry.

-For instance, in many southwestern parts of Florida’s citrus orchards, areas meant for water retention and forest areas become a natural habitat for birds and other animals9.
+For instance, in many southwestern parts of Florida’s citrus orchards, areas meant for water retention and forest areas become a natural habitat for birds and other animals.
 The process uses integrated pest management that helps in reducing the amount of pesticide used in cultivation.

 Sustainable agriculture adopts green technology as a means of reducing wastage of non-renewable energy and increase production.
-In this respect, the sustainable agricultural technology is linked to the overall developmental objective of the nation and is directly related to solving socio-economic problems of the nation10.
+In this respect, the sustainable agricultural technology is linked to the overall developmental objective of the nation and is directly related to solving socio-economic problems of the nation.

-The UN report states, “The productivity increases in possible through environment-friendly and profitable technologies.”11 In order to understand the technology better, one must realize that the soil’s health is crucial for cultivation of crops.
+The UN report states, “The productivity increases in possible through environment-friendly and profitable technologies.”
+In order to understand the technology better, one must realize that the soil’s health is crucial for cultivation of crops.

-Soil is not just another ingredient for cultivation like pesticides or fertilizers; rather, it is a complex and fragile medium that must be nurtured to ensure higher productivity12.
+Soil is not just another ingredient for cultivation like pesticides or fertilizers; rather, it is a complex and fragile medium that must be nurtured to ensure higher productivity.
 Therefore, the health of the soil can be maintained using eco-friendly methods:

 Healthy soil, essential to agriculture, is a complex, living medium.
 The loose but coherent structure of good soil holds moisture and invites airflow.
 Ants (a) and earthworms (b) mix the soil naturally.
 Rhizobium bacteria (c) living in the root nodules of legumes (such as soybeans) create fixed nitrogen, an essential plant nutrient.